 Sign up for a course.

-Virtual or in-person, long or short term, it doesn’t matter what kind of course you sign up for, just as long as it is something you are genuinely interested in learning.
+Virtual or in-person, long or short term, it doesn’t matter what kind, of course, you sign up for, just as long as it is something you are genuinely interested in learning.
 Even something as simple as a single free YouTube video can help you along your journey of self-improvement.

 Have mindful moments throughout your day.

 While mindful moments are similar to meditation, they are less structured and often just small instances of peace.
 Focus completely on your senses as you drink from a warm mug of tea, or the different sensations you notice as you wash the dishes.
-These help to slow your day down and stabilize your mood.
+This help to slow your day down and stabilize your mood.

 Seek open communication with those around you.

 Ask those you are close with if there is anything you can do to communicate better with them or strengthen your relationship.
 The caution with this option is that you may not always be okay or comfortable with what they have to say.
-Only take advice from those you trust and who you know has your best interests at heart.
+Only take advice from those you trust and who you know have your best interests at heart.

 Start saving for the future.

 You can start saving for a stable future today.
-Talk to a financial advisor about the best course of action for you, but even putting $5 in a basic savings account is the first step towards your future.
+Talk to a financial advisor about the best course of action for you, but even putting $5 in a basic savings account is the first step toward your future.

 Talk to someone you trust.

-Coming out of the stress of a global pandemic, talk to someone about your concerns, whether it is a licensed psychologist, a church counsellor, or someone you love.
+Coming out of the stress of a global pandemic, talk to someone about your concerns, whether it is a licensed psychologist, a church counselor, or someone you love.
 This will help you to feel less alone and they can help you find strategies that will help you succeed.